Regsiter now for a personalized educational experience.

 Forgot your password?
 Enter the email address you used to create your account to initiate a password reset.

-UPMC Division of Pulmonary, Allergy, and Critical Care Medicine
+Division Chief, Division of Pulmonary, Allergy and Critical Care Medicine,

 Dr. Mallampalli’s research in the area pulmonary epithelial molecular and cell biology as it relates to acute lung injury and the mechanisms of sepsis.
 He is a nationally recognized investigator in the area of pulmonary lipid metabolism.